Skip to main content

 Target freezeAnimations

-By default, Happo will freeze CSS animations on the first frame.
-If you want to freeze things on the last frame, use the freezeAnimations option.
+By default, Happo freezes CSS animations on the first frame.
+To freeze animations on the last frame instead, use the freezeAnimations option.

 module.exports = {